Mexico City’s Best Home and Interior Design Stores

 If you’re looking to shop for homeware under one roof, then the best place to head to is upmarket Polanco’s fantastic Blend Design concept store.
 There you’ll find a wealth of great design items that would be the perfect statement piece in anyone’s home.
 The showrooms feature works from both established designers and up-and-comers, as well as national and international names.
 If you’re feeling hungry, they also have renowned chef Enrique Olvera’s Café Eno on-site.

 Polanco is the place to be for great interior design and furniture items, and that is only corroborated by the sprawling penthouse office of Rodrigo Rivero Lake (whose pieces are principally stored in a Naucalpan warehouse).
 A lifelong fan of flea markets and antique fairs, both in Mexico and beyond, Lake has cultivated an impressive collection of antiques and artworks.
 However, keep in mind that a visit to his showroom is by appointment only.

 If you’d rather have your products be brand new and eco-friendly, then Mint and Lime is the place to be.
-Located in the hipster Roma Norte neighbourhood, this store lives up to its reputation and its surroundings and stocks all kinds of products that would be ideal for your home, from quirky throw cushions with eclectic designs to colourful cotton napkins and even childrenswear.
+Located in the hipster Roma Norte neighbourhood, this store lives up to its reputation and its surroundings and stocks all kinds of products ideal for your home, from quirky throw cushions with eclectic designs to colourful cotton napkins and even childrenswear.
 They also have a branch in Polanco.